poorvasingh1610/Poorva_INBT020261_iNeuBytes/Task1_CNN/README.md

 ---

-# How to Run
+## How to Run

 1. Open the notebooks in Google Colab or Jupyter Notebook.
 2. Install the required dependencies.
-3. Run all cells sequentially.
+3. Run all notebook cells sequentially.
 4. The notebooks will:
-   - Load the dataset
+   - Load and preprocess the dataset
-   - Preprocess the images
    - Train the CNN model
-   - Evaluate performance
+   - Evaluate model performance
-   - Generate training curves
+   - Generate training and validation graphs
-   - Generate confusion matrices
+   - Display confusion matrices
-   - Display the final comparison between Part A and Part B
+   - Compare the baseline and customized CNN models

 ---

-# Learning Outcomes
+## Learning Outcomes

-Through this project, the following concepts were explored:
+This project provided hands-on experience with:

 - Image preprocessing
-- Convolutional Neural Networks
+- Convolutional Neural Networks (CNNs)
-- Feature extraction
 - Batch Normalization
 - Dropout Regularization
 - Data Augmentation